Wolverine (Ultimate Marvel character): Joining the X-Men

 This experience had a profound effect upon Logan.
 He realized how badly he had betrayed his friends and ceased his antisocial, ruthless ways, and even developed a deep and abiding sense of responsibility.
 He also displayed a protective side for the younger X-Men, namely Rogue, and even eventually formed a bond of friendship - or at least mutual respect - with Cyclops.

 Wolverine's nemesis was far from destroyed as Sabretooth returned as a member of the Brotherhood of Mutant Supremacy, replacing Wolverine at Magneto's side.
 After a fierce battle, Sabretooth began to taunt Wolverine, saying that he could never be killed, could recover from any injury, and would always return to haunt Wolverine - to which Wolverine responded by decapitating him on the spot.

 Wolverine later began a half-hearted relationship with Storm, which he quickly ended.
 However, they both still harbored feelings for one another, and on a future "date", the couple were attacked by a revived Sabretooth (sporting a scar around his neck).

 Sabretooth began to explain how he managed to survive thanks to a few little threads Wolverine neglected to cut, but was rendered comatose for several months.
 He engaged Wolverine in a brief encounter, until Storm separated the two, inadvertently allowing Sabretooth to take her hostage.
-Sabretooth said he hadn't come to fight, and revealed that, since his resurrection, his original memories had begun to return.
+Sabretooth said he had not come to fight, and revealed that, since his resurrection, his original memories had begun to return.
 He had become able to determine which memories were fake, as well.
 He also claimed that Wolverine was his biological father.
 This claim is unverified.